state-machine-systems/envy/README.md

 ### Optional values

 Sometimes a parameter type has no meaningful default value, or you need to test for its absence.
-Nulls are still bad, but you can have them if you really need them:
+Envy supports Java 8's `Optional`, Scala's `Option` and Guava's `Optional` types.

+    interface FooConfig {
+        Optional<URL> getUrl();
+    }

+If you aren't on Java 8, and don't want to use Guava, you can force Envy to allow null values using the `@Optional` annotation:

     import com.statemachinesystems.envy.Optional;

     interface FooConfig {
         @Optional
-        URL getOptionalUrl();
+        URL nullableUrl();
     }

 ### Vanity naming